‘Tell us your story so far’ Guidance

 Think about why you are applying for your chosen course – why does this subject interest you?

-Why do you think you’re suitable for the course – do your current or previous studies relate to the course that you have chosen or have you taken part in any other activities that demonstrate your interest in the course?
+Why do you think you’re suitable for the course – do your current or previous studies relate to the course that you have chosen or have you taken part in any other activities that demonstrate your interest in the area?

-- Are you multi-lingual – if you speak more than one language this should definitely be included!
+- Are you multi-lingual?
+If you speak more than one language this should definitely be included!

 If you have any questions at all, please don’t hesitate to get in touch.
 If still in school, your guidance teacher or careers adviser will also be able to provide you with some help and advice.